MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

     > [!NOTE]
     > Invoice discount codes are represented by existing customer cards.
 This enables you to quickly assign invoice discount terms to customers by picking the name of another customer who will have the same terms.
 To set up customer-specific invoice discount terms, set the **Invoice Disc.
 Code** field to the customer's customer code, and then proceed to the next step.

-4. On the **Customer Card** page, choose the **Invoice Discounts** action.
+8. On the **Customer Card** page, choose the **Invoice Discounts** action.
 The **Cust.
 Invoice Discounts** page opens.
-5. In the **Currency Code** field, enter the code for a currency that the invoice discount terms on the line applies to.
+9. In the **Currency Code** field, enter the code for a currency that the invoice discount terms on the line applies to.
 Leave the field blank to set up invoice discount terms in USD.
-6. Optionally, in the **Minimum Amount** field, enter the minimum amount that an invoice must have to be eligible for the discount.
+10. Optionally, in the **Minimum Amount** field, enter the minimum amount that an invoice must have to be eligible for the discount.
-7. In the **Discount %** field, enter the invoice discount as a percentage of the invoice amount.
+11. In the **Discount %** field, enter the invoice discount as a percentage of the invoice amount.
-8. Repeat steps 5 through 7 for each currency that the customer will receive a different invoice discount for.
+12. Repeat steps 5 through 7 for each currency that the customer will receive a different invoice discount for.

-The invoice discount is now set up and assigned to the customer in question.
+The invoice discount is now set up and assigned to the customer.
 When you select the customer code in the **Invoice Disc.
 Code** field on other customer cards, the same invoice discount is assigned to those customers.

 ## To set up an invoice discount for a customer
 When you have decided which customers are eligible for invoice discounts, enter the invoice discount code on the customer cards and set up the terms for each code.